What about chemo side effects?

 Nausea and vomiting

-Some chemo can cause you to lose your hair.
+Some chemo can make your hair fall out.
 You may lose the hair on your head, face, arms, armpits, and groin.
 You may lose hair slowly or almost overnight.
-Not all chemo drugs have this effect, and some only cause the hair to thin out.
-Your doctor can tell you what to expect from the chemo drugs you’re getting.
+Not all chemo drugs have this effect.
+Some only cause the hair to thin out.
+Your cancer care team can tell you what to expect from the chemo drugs you’re getting.
 In most cases, hair grows back after chemo.
-But the texture and color may be different.
+But it may not be the same color or may be different in other ways.

-Ask your doctor or nurse for tips on taking care of your hair and scalp during chemo.
-Some people who lose their hair choose to wear head covers, such as caps, scarves, turbans, or wigs and hairpieces.
+Ask your team for tips on taking care of your hair and scalp during chemo.
+Some people choose to wear head covers, such as caps, scarves, turbans, or wigs and hairpieces.
 Many health plans cover at least part of the cost of a wig or hairpiece.
 Also, you can deduct these costs from your income taxes.

 Bone marrow changes